abernal30/mypweb/book/AFP/07-Rational-agent-theory.md

 We show another example in the next section.

-## EMH test for variance for many asset to build a portfolio
+## EMH tests for the variance for many assets to build a portfolio

 In the next session, we will cover the subject of market anomalies.
 We will cover the momentum anomalies.
 However, that strategy is for constructing a portfolio of stocks.
 However, first, we need to filter those stocks for which we can make a prediction.
 We filter for the variance test of efficient markets hypothesis.